digitranslab/jumpstart/docs/README.md

 ## Thanks 💜

-Thanks for all your contributions and efforts towards improving the ToolJet documentation.
+Thanks for all your contributions and efforts towards improving the JumpStart documentation.
 We thank you being part of our ✨ community ✨!